DeepaliJosh/Car-Sales-Prediction/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [Your Email Address].
+For any questions or inquiries, please contact Deepali Josh at [deepalijosh37@gmail.com].

 Thank you for your interest in this car sales prediction project!